Well off the beaten track, nestled in a beautiful mountain setting are the quieter, sandy beaches of Mabel Lake Park.

 A sani-station and dump is located at the entrance to the park across from the service area and information shelter.
 Drinking water is also available at the sani-station.
 It is available during the collecting season from April 1 to October 13.

 Campfires are allowed and campfire rings are provided at each campsite.
 We encourage visitors to conserve wood and protect the environment by minimizing the use of fire and using camp stoves instead.
 Firewood can be purchased in the park or you may bring your own wood.
 Fees for firewood are set locally and may vary from park to park.
-Limited burning hours or campfire bans may be implemented.

 To preserve vegetation and ground cover, please don’t gather firewood from the area around your campsite or elsewhere in the park (this is a ticketable offence under the Park Act).
 Dead wood is an important habitat element for many plants and animals and it adds organic matter to the soil.